Instagram

 Duran, 39, who is VP of the Bronx County Conservative Party and district leader for A.D.
 79, said his platform is focused on creating greater transparency, accountability, and leadership from elected officials, including curtailing term limits. “[These are] real important to me,” said Duran, a former Department of Labor and NYC Department of Veterans Services employee, whose A.D.
 79 district broadly covers Crotona, Claremont Village and Morrisania.

-Duran alleged there are dead people who are still on the voting list even after he has highlighted the matter to the relevant authorities.
+Duran alleged there are dead people who are still on the register even though he has highlighted the matter to the relevant authorities.
 Norwood News reached out to NYC Board of Elections (BOE) for comment.
 We did not receive an immediate response.

 “Once you’re a part of a party, at least you know where you stand, because a lot of people I’ve met don’t even know if they’re registered with a party, or if they’re registered at all,” he said, adding that people needed to be reminded who their local representatives are, as well as their president, and some who go to prison don’t realize they have to later re-register.